 The truth was a bitter pill to swallow.
-I made it a trifle easier by pointing my wand at Vaisey and casting a Silencio.
+I made it a trifle easier by pointing my wand at Vaisey and casting a Silencing Charm.

 A/N: Byron wrote: She walks in beauty, like the night, of cloudless climes and starry skies, and all that's best of dark and bright, meets in her aspect and her eyes.
 I hope the first chapter shows my goal that this story will be a meeting, 'of dark and bright,' and readers will find 'that's best.'
 Although this is the fourth chapter story in a series, I believe every story should stand by itself, even though there will be a few duly explained references.
-While saying that—if anyone clicks on my profile page and goes to read prior stories, I will be thrilled!
-Thanks to everyone who reads this story, and special thanks to WriterMerrin for being a fabulous beta.
+While saying that, if anyone who hasn't read them goes to read prior stories I'll be a happy writer! :)